ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 3. **Assessment**
 -----------------
 The assessment begins as soon as the latest :ref:`student exam <student_exams>` working time is over.
 During this period, your team can assess the submissions of the students and provide results.
 Artemis executes the test suites for programming exercises automatically and grades these.
 You can enhance the automatic grading with a :ref:`manual review <manual_assessment>`.
 You can also trigger the :ref:`automatic grading of the quiz exercises <evaluate_quiz_exercises>` via the *Manage Student Exams Screen*.
+If you want you can also enable the :ref:`second correction <Before the exams assessment>` feature for the exam.

 3.1 Assess Student Exams
 ^^^^^^^^^^^^^^^^^^^^^^^^